Octopus aquaculture: Paralarva

 The bottleneck currently hindering the commercial development of octopus aquaculture is the difficulty of rearing octopus during their early paralarva stage.
 Paralarva is the name given to the larva of cephalopods.
 Paralarvae are small, less than 3 millimetres at hatching, with a long planktonic life stage.
 Current rearing techniques are inadequate, resulting in very high mortality rates.
 Results vary when octopus paralarvae are fed different combinations of prey.
 The best results have been with a mix of brine shrimp and other living prey, such as crab zoeae.
 However the survival and settlement rates of the paralarvae is typically low in such studies, highlighting the difficulties in raising octopus paralarvae.
 Maintaining high survival rates for paralarvae appears to be the main factor limiting the development of a fully closed life cycle octopus hatchery system.

 To achieve both profitable and environmentally sustainable results, much research has been focused on paralarval rearing.
 In 2005, scientists from the principal research groups in the field concluded the key factor affecting paralarval mortality is nutrition, making nutritional research the highest priority.
 There is "no reason not to believe that the aquacultural rearing of octopus will be of great economic potential" as soon as the rearing technology and nutritional issues have been addressed.
 Research in these areas is promising.

 Ethical complications

-Many people believe that it is unethical to be farming octopuses, with the main reasons being that octopuses and other cephalopods are shown to be intelligent animals and that they are solitary.
+There is growing opposition to farming octopuses due to ethical and environmental concerns.
+Octopuses are recognized as intelligent, sentient, and naturally solitary animals.
+Critics argue that confining these creatures in cramped tanks would cause immense distress, potentially leading to aggression and cannibalism.
+Additionally, as carnivores, farmed octopuses would require fish as feed, putting further pressure on already strained marine ecosystems.
+Environmental concerns include potential pollution, threats to local wildlife, and high energy and water consumption.
+In response to these issues, in 2024, Washington and California banned octopus farming.
+Subsequently, a bipartisan bill was introduced in Congress to ban octopus farming nationwide and prohibit imports of farmed octopus.
+This legislative action reflects a growing global movement against the practice, with numerous NGOs, experts, and members of the public voicing opposition to proposed octopus farming projects.